itmo153277/JoshUpscale/README.md

 ### Dataset

-You can use either pairs of low resolution and high resolution images (recommended) or only high resolution images only (they will be downscaled for training).
+You can use either pairs of low resolution and high resolution images (recommended) or just high resolution images (they will be downscaled for training).
 For training on TPU you should convert your dataset to tfrecords format.

 ### Inference